Early Years / Reception

 - Personal, social and emotional development

 These prime areas are most essential for your child’s healthy development and future learning.
 As your child grows, the prime areas will help him/her to develop skills in 4 specific areas.
-These are:

 - Understanding the world